savonet/book/audio.md

 lossless compressed data with the FLAC codec) and, secondly, it induces much delay in the stream due to the various buffers used by Icecast.

-A much better solution consists in using the SRT (for _Secure Reliable Transport_) protocol, which allows reliable data transmission with low latency, and can be performed using the `input.srt` operator.
+A much better solution consists in using the SRT\index{SRT} (for _Secure Reliable Transport_) protocol, which allows reliable data transmission with low latency, and can be performed using the `input.srt`\indexop{input.srt} operator.
 A minimal script could be

 ```{.liquidsoap include="liq/input.srt.liq" from=1}
 ```